 HEDGE-IoT Open Call for SMEs and Innovators

-HEDGE-IoT Open Call is designed to empower SMEs and startups by providing financial support and resources to develop innovative, IoT-enabled, data-driven energy services within the HEDGE-IoT framework.
-Through this open call, selected third parties will have the opportunity to contribute to the project’s technological advancements and validate their solutions in real-world demonstrators.
+HEDGE-IoT Open Calls are designed to empower SMEs and startups by providing financial support and resources to develop innovative, IoT-enabled, data-driven energy services within the HEDGE-IoT framework.
+Through the two open calls, selected third parties will have the opportunity to contribute to the project’s technological advancements and validate their solutions in real-world demonstrators.

-HEDGE-IoT will fund up to 30 successful applications to develop data-driven energy services.
-The Open Call will run in two waves, fostering innovation through a cascade-funding mechanism.
+HEDGE-IoT Open Call 1 will fund up to 12 successful applications to develop data-driven energy services.
+The Open Call will foster innovation through a cascade-funding mechanism.

 By participating, SMEs and innovators will: